-NATIONAL PLANNING POLICY FRAMEWORK (NPPF) (2019)
+NATIONAL PLANNING POLICY FRAMEWORK (NPPF) (2021)

-The current NPPF was published in February 2019 and consolidates the Government's economic, environmental and social planning policies for England into a single document, describing how it expects these to be applied.
+The current NPPF was updated in July and consolidates the Government's economic, environmental and social planning policies for England into a single document, describing how it expects these to be applied.
 The National Planning Policy Framework sets out the Government's planning policies for England and how these should be applied1.
 It provides a framework within which locally-prepared plans for housing and other development can be produced.